project-gemmi/gemmi/docs/sym.rst

   (``I a -3 d``, ``C 1 2 1``),
 * extensions to the H-M notations (none, ``1``, ``2``, ``H`` or ``R``) that make extended H-M symbols (``R 3:H``, ``P 4/n:1``),
-* short H-M symbols (``Ia-3d``, ``C2``),
-* and the Hall notation (``-I 4bd 2c 3``, ``C 2y``, ``P 32 2c (0 0 -1)``).
+* and the Hall symbols (``-I 4bd 2c 3``, ``C 2y``, ``P 32 2c (0 0 -1)``)

-Any of the above identifiers can be used to find a space group.
+  that are used to generate operations.

+This data is derived primarily from the CCP4 :file:`syminfo.lib` file, which in turn is based on the data from sgtbx_ that was augmented with the old data from a CCP4 file named :file:`symop.lib`.

+The data from sgtbx is also available in the older SgInfo_ library, as well as in the `International Tables <http://it.iucr.org/>`_ for Crystallography Vol. B ch.
+1.4 (in 2010 ed.).
+It has 530 entries including 3 duplicates (different names for the same settings) in space-group 68.

+We left out many other settings, and we may add more entries in the future, if needed.
+For example, the C- and F-centred tetragonal space groups that are featured in
+`Crystallographic Space Group Diagrams and Tables <http://img.chem.ucl.ac.uk/sgp/mainmenu.htm>`_ by Jeremy Karl Cockcroft (an excellent educational resource), and which are also mentioned in the ITfC Vol.A (Table 1.5.4.4 in the 2015 edition)

+We also tabulated alternative names.
+For now this only includes new standard names introduced in 1990's by the IUCr committee.
+For example, the space-group no. 39 is now officially, in the Volume A of the `International Tables <http://it.iucr.org/>`_, named Aem2 not Abm2.
+Most of the crystallographic software (as well as the Volume B of the Tables) still use the old names.
+(spglib_ uses new ones,
+sgtbx reads new names with the option ``ad_hoc_1992``).

+TODO: find_spacegroup_by_name, find_spacegroup_by_number

 TODO: example in C++ or Python

-The space group numbers, extended H-M symbols and Hall symbols are the same as in ...

-CCP4 numbers are taken from the CCP4 :file:`syminfo.lib` file.

-International Tables for Crystallography (ITfC) describe each of the 230 space groups in Volume A chapter 2.3.
-Additionally, Vol.B ch.1.4 (in 2010 ed.) has two tables with computer-adapted
-symbols:

-* the Hall symbols (530 entries corresponding to different settings of the 230 groups),
-* and the explicit symbols introduced by Shmueli_ (306 entries).

-TODO: how it is related to other data tables: ITfC, syminfo.lib, sgtbx

 Triplets and matrices
 =====================